illusi0n003/progressbar/README.md

 # Progressbar

 Dependency for creating progressbars in QBCore.
-Reworked the progressbar.

-# Preview
+# Preview of my reworked the progressbar.

 ![alt text](<New Progressbar.png>)